La-Murga-de-Austin/lmda-eleventy-netlify-cms/pages/songs/11-club-de-cuervos.md

 We will sing when you are up.
 Even louder when you’re down.
-We will stand with you forever,
+We will sing with you forever,
 Underneath the violet crown.
 We will sing for you to win.
 We will jump for you to score.